1 Around the edge

 Once you’ve worked these out, it makes the answer to the question easier to get:

 (2 × 15) + (2 × 8) = 30 + 16 = 46 m

 Now try the following activity.
 Remember to check your answers once you have completed the questions.

 Activity 2: Finding the perimeter

-- You need to hang bunting around the tennis courts for the local championships.
+- You need to hang bunting around the recreation room of a residential care home for an event.
 How much bunting do you need?

-- How much tape does the police officer need to close off this crime scene?
+- How much tape does the police officer need to close off the scene of this road traffic accident?

 Check your answers with the suggestions below before you move on.

-The sides of the tennis courts are 20 m and 40 m.
+The sides of the recreation room are 20 m and 40 m.